 Long-term savings with short-term commitments

-We call these deals “marketplace gold” as you need to constantly be on the search for them as they go fast.
+We call these deals “marketplace opportunities” as you need to constantly be on the search for them as they go fast.

 Eco constantly monitors the AWS RI Marketplace